 The applicant has submitted an amended plan which includes a street-scene visual (dated 30/03/2021).
 This demonstrates that the proposed development is set back and would not dominate the neighbouring buildings, despite being two storey in height.
-The proposed materials have been amended to a brick-slip cladding which is to imitate stone.
-The Council's Conservation Officer has requested that the existing stone is reused and a matching stone is found for the proposed upper floor.
-As such, the proposed brick-slip cladding would be unacceptable.
+The proposed design has been amended to a more traditional stone frontage, with stone quoins and windows which are smaller but reflect those of the neighbouring Town Hall Building.
+The Council's Conservation Officer has requested that the existing stone is re-used and a matching stone is found for the proposed upper floor.
 Any materials would be subject to a condition which requires samples to be submitted and approved in writing prior to commencement.